-If after a heavy rain, you notice water in your neighborhood which does not completely drain after 48 hours, you should contact the Storm Water Utility Division at 305-895-9878 to schedule an inspection.
+The Storm Water Utility is a division that focuses on reducing flooding and pollution.
+Division responsibilities include street sweeping, drain cleaning, right of way flooding issues and canal cleaning.
+If after a heavy rain, you notice water in your neighborhood which does not completely drain after 48 hours, you should contact the Division at 305.895.9878 to schedule an inspection.
 This office also provides information regarding flood hazards, flood protection, and flood proofing and can provide assistance in determining whether a property within the City limits lies in a Special Flood Hazard area.

 Did you know that floods are the most common natural disaster?

-View a few safety tips to consider, if ever you are faced with flooding:
+Here are a few safety tips to consider, if ever you are faced with flooding.

 Because of the heavy rainfall in this area, you are encouraged to purchase flood insurance.
 Because the City of North Miami participates in the National Flood Insurance Program, every homeowner, business owner and renter can purchase flood insurance to protect their property against flood losses.